Contributory Negligence in Alabama: How It Affects Your Injury Claim

 car accident

 If you’ve been injured in an accident, you may have heard the term “contributory negligence.”
 But what does it mean, and how does it affect your ability to recover compensation in Alabama?
-This guide explains Alabama’s contributory negligence law, how it differs from other states’ laws, and how an experienced Alabama personal injury lawyer can help protect your rights.
+This guide explains Alabama’s contributory negligence law, how it differs from other states’ laws, and how an experienced Alabama car accident lawyer can help protect your rights.

 Understanding Negligence in Alabama